eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 you keep the `sources.list` entry on the LTS release you have as we (just like many other repositories) only provide LTS releases and no interim releases.

+When running 22.10 / 23.04 / 23.10 on a laptop with r2u, we are aware of one
+binary for the [av](https://cloud.r-project.org/package=av) which ends up with a library dependency no longer satisified by the distribution.
+So we built ourselves an ad-hoc new binary of `r-cran-av` for the distro we ran.
+We will keep an eye on this to see if it affects other packages.
+If you find one, please file an issue.
+We think we can address this with a supplementary repo on an 'as-needed' basis.

+### Why does it have more packages than CRAN ?

+We (at least currently) do not purge packages from r2u that have been archived at CRAN.
+Hence the set of packages at r2u grows faster and further leading to a (as of fall 2023) ten percent difference relative to CRAN.

 ## bspm